Hammerhead shark

-The hammerhead sharks are a group of sharks that form the family Sphyrnidae, so named for the unusual and distinctive structure of their heads, which are flattened and laterally extended into a "hammer" shape called a cephalofoil.
+The hammerhead sharks are a group of sharks that form the family Sphyrnidae, named for the unusual and distinctive form of their heads, which are flattened and laterally extended into a cephalofoil (a T-shape or "hammer").
+The shark's eyes are placed one on each end of this T-shaped structure, with their small mouths directly centered and underneath.
 Most hammerhead species are placed in the genus Sphyrna, while the winghead shark is placed in its own genus, Eusphyra.
-Many different, but not necessarily mutually exclusive, functions have been postulated for the cephalofoil, including sensory reception, manoeuvering, and prey manipulation.
+Many different—but not necessarily mutually exclusive—functions have been postulated for the cephalofoil, including sensory reception, manoeuvering, and prey manipulation.
 The cephalofoil gives the shark superior binocular vision and depth perception.

-Hammerheads are found worldwide in warmer waters along coastlines and continental shelves.
-Unlike most sharks, some hammerhead species usually swim in schools during the day, becoming solitary hunters at night.
+Hammerheads are found worldwide, preferring life in warmer waters along coastlines and continental shelves.
+Unlike most sharks, some hammerhead species will congregate and swim in large schools during the day, becoming solitary hunters at night.